malevitzch/froglang/README.md

 - Type casts

 - Write functions that create a nice .o file name for a given string, change compiler functions so that they use that to generate object files

-- Make the run_output_tests.sh script more flexible, allowing for multi-file compilation

 - Add more tests